Wednesday, December 31, 2025

 But the wind in Da Lat today was aggressive.
 It whipped through the streets, pushing me toward the lakeside and triggering an itch for caffeine.
 I ducked into a café—a tourist trap, I knew, but my legs needed a chair.
 I ordered my obsession, Salted Coffee, and glanced at the menu.
 I laughed out loud.
 Cha Kui.
 There it was, in black and white: Malaysian Fried Dough Sticks.
 I am thousands of miles from home, in the central highlands of Vietnam, staring at the same breakfast I grew up with.
 It felt like a glitch in the culinary matrix.
 I ate it with a grin.
 It tasted like a joke, but it felt like a hug.

-The Blue Line of Doom Fueled by dough and salt, the "lazy day" evaporated.
+Fueled by dough and salt, the "lazy day" evaporated.
 The cool air of Da Lat is a cheat code; it tricks you into thinking you can walk forever.
 I trekked 30 minutes to Domaine de Marie, the famous pink church.
 I snapped the photos.
 I looked at the view.
 But the itch to move remained.
 Next stop: Ngoc Yen Hill.
 Google Maps said it was another 30 minutes.
 It offered a grey line—a "shortcut."
 Never trust a shortcut in Vietnam.

 I followed the blue dot off the main road and into a maze of residential backstreets.
 Suddenly, the soundtrack of the city changed.
 The honking scooters faded, replaced by a much more primal sound.
 Barking.
 Territorial, angry, neighborhood dogs.
 I froze.
 The "shortcut" had led me straight into a local housing cluster where tourists clearly do not belong.
 My heart hammered against my ribs.
 I walked faster, navigating the chorus of barks, eyes forward, trying to project confidence I didn't feel.